tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-09-26-Misty-Travel-Diaries-Ladakh2014.md

    While we kept the trip very relaxed, the same trip can be manged in 10 days
 * **Budget:** INR ???
 (USD ??? ) per person
-   Inflation of INR from 2014 to current time must be considered Rates included are for a cab sharing by 4 adults
+   Inflation of INR from 2014 to current time must be considered Rates included are for the Rented car (8 seater) shared by 4 adults
    <u>Excluding</u>: Flight Ticket (INR ??? return ticket), Shopping
    <u>Including</u>: Hotel, Rented car + Driver + Guide for Inter & Intra City Travel, Food, Entry fees